-After only 5 years in Seattle, Lieberson was offered and accepted an offer to return to the University of Chicago, the oldest and most prestigious Department of Sociology in the country and his alma mater.
-He did not find what he was looking for there and left for greener pastures a few years later.
+After only 5 years in Seattle, Lieberson was offered and accepted an offer from the University of Chicago, the oldest and most prestigious sociology department in the country and his alma mater.
+He did not find what he was looking for at the University of Chicago and left for greener pastures a few years later.
 His restless mind and spirit left a deep imprint on the many institutions where he worked and on the many colleagues and students who became lifelong friends.
-Below are my (tongue in cheek) remarks at the celebration of Stanley Lieberson that marked his retirement from Harvard University in 2013 (read in my poor imitation of a streetwise private detective's voice)
+Below are my remarks at a celebratory event marking Stanley Lieberson's retirement from Harvard University in 2013.
+Rather than simply praising Lieberson, I tried to honor him by pretending to be a streetwise private detective, with a Brooklynese accent, sent to investigate him and his career.

-Celebration of Stan Lieberson's Career: ASA Meetings, Aug 19, 2013.
+Celebration of Stan Lieberson's Career, Aug 19, 2013.

 Good evening.
 Many of you know me as Charles Hirschman, mild mannered sociologist.
 This evening, I am speaking to you from my sideline career as a private investigator.
 I have been retained by small college in Cambridge MA and the American Socialist Association (didn't quite get the name), to report on one Stanley Lieberson.
-They did not give a lot of specifics of what they were looking for but mentioned that they wanted to know more about Stanely, the MAN, the MYTH, and the LEGEND.
+They did not give a lot of specifics of what they were looking for but mentioned that they wanted to know more about Stanley, the MAN, the MYTH, and the LEGEND.
 They also asked me to waive my usual fee in return for dinner in a fancy hotel in the big city.
-Well, for that price, you are not going to get a full-blown investigation of his doings, let alone his wrong doings.
+Well, for that price, you are not going to get a full-blown investigation of his doings, let alone his wrongdoings.
 With limited time, I put together a few quick notes from my files, bookshelf, and memory.
 It is a bit of a slipshod job, but you get what you pay for.

 Stanley the Man: First of all, Stanley the Man is not related (as far as I know) to Stan "the Man" Musial, a fine St Louis Cardinals ball player, back in the 20th century.
-Our

-Stanley has a couple of suspicious traits.
+Our Stanley has a couple of suspicious traits.
 First of all, he is a foreigner-born in Montreal, Canada.
 We do not know if or how he snuck into the country, but that is a strong possibility.
 The second suspicious trait is that he does not appear to have a middle name.
 Is he trying to hide something, or perhaps his parents couldn't be bothered to think of two names.
 Very unusual.